 I am so grateful for that memory.
 It was fun and special, and I'll never see that again from pregnancy.
 That is more maddening than anything else.
 The fact that miscarriage steals those moments from you.
 The happiness behind seeing that second line is gone.
 The excitement that should come along with pregnancy is replaced by sickening fear and anxiety.

 I lost my first baby at 10 weeks.
 It was my first prenatal appointment when I found out.
 I never had my HCG tested but I did have a sinking feeling that I would never meet my baby.
 I had spotting on and off throughout the 10 weeks; but, I was told that could be normal so I chose to overlook it.
 I'd like to think I'm so connected to my body that I knew what was happening inside of me, but reality is that I didn't.
 I still went on my 3 pregnancy apps everyday, listened to pregnancy podcasts, and followed pregnancy advice.
 I chose to ignore my gut but in the back of my mind the thought was still there.
 I didn't know the statistics, I didn't know how common it was.
 Even when I shared that I was pregnant with my closest friends, I hesitated.
-At that prenatal appointment with the Midwives they were concerned to hear about how much spotting I had.
+At that prenatal appointment with the Midwives they were concerned that the spotting had increased.
 They immediately got me into an ultrasound - which was not easy to do given it was the day before New Year's Eve.
 It was their lunch hour and a kindhearted ultrasound tech stayed to see me.
 I'll never forget her for that.
 Her manner and tone showed her experience with this situation.
 She asked me to provide a urine sample.
 When I was exiting the bathroom I distinctly remember thinking, "She is going to tell me that my baby is dead".
 John stood beside me as she inserted the probe.
 We could see the little beginning shape of a baby, but it wasn't moving.
 We both knew before the words even left her lips.
 She said "I'm sorry", and at that moment those words were the heaviest thing I had ever heard.
 My hands reached for my face.
 I covered my eyes and whispered , "This isn't happening".
 It couldn't be happening.

 I had my first D&C on 01/02/2020 (great start to the new year right!
 YAY 2020!)
 It went as good as it could've gone.
 The staff and doctor I had were absolutely amazing and really made me feel as comfortable as I could have.
 They escorted me away from John to go to the operating room.
 That walk was the longest I've ever taken.
 I knew when I woke up it would be final - I would no longer be pregnant.
 They guided me onto the table, shifting my hips, placing my arms and legs in position as I gazed up at the circular surgical light.
 They worked quickly to sedate me.
 It probably was only a few minutes but it felt like hours.
 I closed my eyes as tears ran like cool streams down my cheeks.
 This is where all the yoga came in.
 I focused on my breath and before I knew it I was waking up with John and my mother by my side.
 It was over.